Nursery Cryme

-Nursery Cryme is the third studio album by the English rock band Genesis, released in November 1971 on Charisma Records.
+Nursery Cryme is the third studio album by the English rock band Genesis, released on 12 November 1971 on Charisma Records.
 It was their first to feature drummer/vocalist Phil Collins and guitarist Steve Hackett.
 The album received a mixed response from critics and was not initially a commercial success; it did not enter the UK chart until 1974, when it reached its peak at No. 39.
-However, the album was successful in Continental Europe, particularly Italy.
-At approximately 39 minutes long, it is the shortest studio album by the band to date.
+However, the album was successful in continental Europe, particularly Italy.

-Following extensive touring in support of their previous album Trespass (1970), which included the recruitment of Collins and Hackett, the band began writing and rehearsing for a follow-up in Luxford House, East Sussex, with recording following at Trident Studios.
-Nursery Cryme saw the band take a more aggressive direction of some songs, with substantially improved drumming.
-The opening piece, "The Musical Box" combined the band's trademark mix of twelve-string guitars with harsh electric guitars and keyboards.
+Following the recruitment of Collins and Hackett, the band extensively toured in support of their previous album Trespass (1970), and then began writing and rehearsing for a follow-up in Luxford House, East Sussex, with recording following at Trident Studios.
+Nursery Cryme saw the band take a more aggressive direction on some songs, with substantially improved drumming and new guitar techniques, such as tapping and sweep picking.
+The opening piece, "The Musical Box", had the band's trademark mix of twelve-string guitars with harsh electric guitars and keyboards.
 The song, a macabre fairy story set in Victorian Britain, became the inspiration for the album cover, and went on to be a live favourite.
-Collins brought a new dimension to the group, covering the majority of the backing vocals (including his first lead vocal with Genesis on "For Absent Friends") and bringing in a sense of humour on tracks like "Harold The Barrel".
-At Hackett's suggestion, Banks made more prominent use of the Mellotron on several tracks.
+Collins brought a new dimension to the group, covering the majority of the backing vocals (including his first lead vocal with Genesis on "For Absent Friends") and bringing in a sense of humour on tracks like "Harold the Barrel".
+Banks made more prominent use of the Mellotron on several tracks.

 The band toured the UK and Europe for one year to promote the album, which raised their profile in both territories.
 The tour included a successful Italian leg in April 1972, where the group played to enthusiastic crowds.
 Nursery Cryme was certified Silver by the British Phonographic Industry in 2013.
-Ever since 1971, there have been many re-releases of Nursery Cryme.